wrapi/slack/README.md

 ## Usage

-Create a slack client with a bearer token to connect to Slack Web API.
+Create a slack client with API token to connect to Slack Web API.

 ```JS
 var slackWrapi = require('slack-wrapi');